 Key points Warren Buffett is one of the most successful investors in the world.
 Buffett recommends a 26-pence 500 low-cost index fund as a more sensible investment.
 Most of the time, a fund's spending ratio quantifies what shareholders indirectly pay for the fund's costs.
 Buffett has long advised most investors to use index funds to invest in the market, rather than trying to choose individual stocks.

+For those looking for an even more secure option, a Gold IRA Rollover Kit is an excellent choice.
 By choosing individual stocks, you are working against professionals who have extensive information about companies.
-On the contrary, if you buy an index fund based on the Standard %26 Poor's 500 index, you will own the market, the goal that everyone wants to overcome.
+On the contrary, if you buy an index fund based on the Standard & Poor's 500 index, you will own the market, the goal that everyone wants to overcome.
 Avoid costly dividend cuts and create a secure retirement income stream with our online portfolio tools.
 Try Simply Safe Dividends FREE for 14 days.

 The fact that index funds are low-cost is one of the main reasons Buffett finds them attractive.
 To guide you in your decisions, Buffett uses several key considerations to assess the attractiveness of a potential investment.
 While some equity investors focus on buying only the cheapest companies, Buffett suggests that a better course of action is to buy “wonderful companies,” those with better economic conditions and competitive positions.
 No one can pinpoint the exact date when it became clear that investing in index funds had gained more than investing in active management, but Warren Buffett stated that this was certainly a crucial moment.